bradygaster/GenericHostExperiments/README.md

 ### The Feeder Service

 This service does the job of pumping messages into the Azure Storage Queue.
-A `Timer` instance is created during `OnStart`, and each time the Timer fires the feeder service enqueues another message.

 ```csharp
 public class DemoQueueFeedService : DemoAzureStorageQueueService